News on the Go

 The class of 1965 is looking for lost classmates to invite them to the next reunion.
-If you have contact information for: Sue Bay, Elizabeth Brockmeyer, Barbara Brown, Judy Brown, John Cooper, Diana Curtis, Janice Dagley, Anita Dewitt, Tom Downs, Marilyn Durbin, Sharon Fanning, Mike Ford, Charles Freeman, Emily Garcia, Frank Gibson, Lois Dian Gordon, Michael Hamilton, Eldis Haskins, Glenda Howell, Gary Hurst, Kay Killingsworth, Deborah Kirkpatrick, George Krosen, Nancy Leighton, Jerry Mallicoat, Anita Malott, Gary McCrorey, Ray Mitchell, Marcella Mizer, Glenda Newell, Cheryl Ryan, Ferra Sandlin, Jerry Sharp, John Siegrist, Mitchell Smith, Paulette Sopher, Jerry Young, or Pat Zuber please let the class know.
+If you have contact information for: Sue Bay, Elizabeth Brockmeyer, Judy Brown, John Cooper, Diana Curtis, Janice Dagley, Anita Dewitt, Tom Downs, Marilyn Durbin Jenkins, Sharon Fanning, Mike Ford, Charles Freeman, Frank Gibson, Lois Dian Gordon, Michael Hamilton, Glenda Howell, Kay Killingsworth, Nancy Leighton, Jerry Mallicoat, Gary McCrorey, Glenda Newell, Cheryl Ryan, Ferra Sandlin, Jerry Sharp, Mitchell Smith, or Jerry Young please let the class know.
 You can contact Corrine (Dieckman) Twiehaus at 816-650-5602 and leave a message.

 Beautiful ranch home located in quiet neighborhood on almost a half an acre fenced lot with mature trees and a huge outbuilding for sale.
 This two bedroom, two bathroom house is located at 305 Chicago Avenue in Sibley.
-Learn more at MLS # 1907952 or contact Chet Meierarend at 816-690-7653.
+Asking price is $110,000.
+To learn more contact Chet Meierarend at 816-690-7653.